 Housing Solutions for Families and Individuals Experiencing Homelessness

-The federal Coronavirus Relief Funds (CRF funds) can be used to cover capital expenses for two purposes:
+The federal Coronavirus Relief Funds (CRF funds) were targeted to cover capital expenses for two purposes:

-1. To help secure and/or rehabilitate housing for 150-200 households.
-Funds will be targeted to areas of highest need based on data from the Agency of Human Services and to areas with a lack of available housing.
+1. To help secure and/or rehabilitate housing for 150-200 households in areas of highest need based on data from the Agency of Human Services and to areas with a lack of available housing.
 The top priority of the Agency of Human Services is to house families with children.

 2. To assist existing shelters to make building modifications necessary to comply with CDC guidance related to preventing the spread of COVID-19 in congregate housing.